tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ### Your Docker images won't run on X

-If you're using an OS or architecture that isn't currently supported you'll likely need to build your own Docker images by using an override and running `docker compose build`.
+If you're using an OS or architecture that isn't currently supported (i.e. something other than `linux/amd64` and `linux/arm64`), you'll likely need to build your own Docker images by using an override and running `docker compose build`.

 ```yaml
 # docker-compose.override.yml